AmaranthYan/theArena/README.md

 This prototype project to demonstrate my idea of VR specialized FPS games that I made during 6 months in 2015
 ## Intro
 When I was working on my 3rd year Fil-Rouge project (one of the school projects at INSA CS department) , some questions occurred to me : how do we define a game that is *specialized* for the VR technology? what are the differences between such a game and those traditional 3D games with VR supports?
-What I would like to present here is a prototype that I had for VR specilized FPS games.
+What I would like to present here is a prototype based on a thought that I had for VR specilized FPS games.
 The idea is that by seperating the camera rendering of the two views of humain eyes while aiming, it gives the player a more realistic shooting experience.
 I also added some other features to the project such as
   - a weapon assembly system which allows the player to assemble its own weapon step by step.
   - advanced physics calculations for high-speed objects (bullets) based on the Unity bulit-in physics system, which can be used to prevent the tunnel effect and to make realistic simulations of ballistic penetration and ricochet.